snicker/gntp-regrowl/README.md

 Forked by snicker in Sept 2013 to act as a headless GNTP server to bouncing messages to other clients.
 Will eventually support:

-* Forwarding to multiple machines
 * Forwarding based in incoming messages host address, application name, message type, etc
 * Web GUI for modifying forwarding configuration data

 Currently supports:

-* Forwarding all messages to a single machine
+* Forwarding all messages to machines as defined in the configuration file

 Completely based on the work done by KFDM, one of the only GNTP solutions I've seen that works on FreeBSD.